markknol/js13k-2020/README.md

 I added the [no-spoon] library (also macro) to tone down `Std.string`; this is a to-string function that is consistent over all Haxe targets, but adds quite some boilerplate code.

 Haxe is pretty great for this actually!
 I can write normal Haxe code, all fields become small names because of my [Haxe obfuscator]() lib.
 I noticed that standard Haxe enums take some space in the output because they can also hold enum values.
-In most cases it was easy to change that too `enum abstracts`, which is basically comes down to a enum in TypeScript (`<ad>`But with more features!
+In most cases it was easy to change that too `enum abstracts`, which is basically comes down to a enum in TypeScript (`<ad>But with more features!
 E.g. you can add functions and own from/to cast functions.
 Even operator overloading is supported!
-And no one notices when looking at the output thanks to `inline`!`</ad>`).
+And no one notices when looking at the output because it is inlined!</ad>`).

 In debug builds I can add nice stuff for development (using conditional compilation) and the release build those things are gone and it is very optimized/small.

 #### Conclusion

 You can use most goodness of Haxe to create a nice and small game.
 It was fun to join this jam! ⭐⭐⭐⭐⭐

 # Locally test/compile game